microscaler/secret-manager-controller/README.md

 ### Deploy to Kubernetes

-The controller deploys to the `flux-system` namespace (same as FluxCD) since it's heavily reliant on FluxCD for GitRepository resources.
+The controller deploys to the `flux-system` namespace (same as FluxCD) but works with both FluxCD and ArgoCD.

 ```bash
 # Apply CRD